-HomeLink® replaces up to three hand-held transmitters that operate devices such as garage door openers, motorized gates, lighting or home security systems.
-The HomeLink® unit is powered by your vehicles 12 Volt battery.
+HomeLink® replaces up to three remote controls (handheld transmitters) that operate devices such as garage door openers, motorized gates, lighting or home security systems.
+The HomeLink® unit operates off your vehicle's battery.

 The HomeLink® buttons, located on either the overhead console, headliner or sunvisor, designate the three different HomeLink® channels.
 The HomeLink® indicator is located above the center button.